Office of the Special Prosecutor: THE NPA UPPF- Scandal

 On 23 July 2025, the Office of the Special Prosecutor (OSP) charged seven individuals and three companies over an alleged GHS 280 million extortion and money laundering scheme involving the National Petroleum Authority (NPA).
 The accused include former NPA CEO Mustapha Abdul-Hamid, UPPF Coordinator Jacob Kwamina Amuah, NPA staff member Wendy Newman, and directors of Kel Logistics Ltd., Kings Energy Ltd., and Propnest Ltd.

 Investigations revealed that, between 2022 and 2024, Abdul-Hamid, Amuah, and Newman allegedly extorted funds from petroleum transporters and oil marketing companies under the guise of official duties, without legal basis.
 Amuah is said to have transferred GHS 24 million directly to Abdul-Hamid, while GHS 227 million was routed through Newman.
 The remaining accused are alleged to have laundered the proceeds through the three companies to acquire assets such as fuel stations and real estate.

 A total of 25 charges were filed, including extortion by a public officer and money laundering under the Criminal Offences Act, 1960 (Act 29) and the Anti-Money Laundering Act, 2020 (Act 1044).
 All accused pleaded not guilty and were granted bail under strict conditions, including GHS 2 million sureties and biweekly reporting to the OSP.
 One suspect, Osei Tutu Adjei, remains at large.
 Proceedings are ongoing.

+Asante Berko Bribery Case

+The Office of the Special Prosecutor (OSP) provided investigative and evidentiary assistance to the Federal Bureau of Investigation (FBI) of the United States through Ghana's established mutual legal assistance framework in the investigation and prosecution of Asante Kwaku Berko, a Ghanaian-American former banker, in connection with a bribery scheme involving Ghanaian government officials and the development and financing of a power plant in Ghana.
+The United States Department of Justice (DoJ) acknowledged that the OSP provided “significant assistance to this prosecution.”

+On 6 August 2026, a federal jury in Brooklyn, New York, convicted Berko on all counts, finding him guilty of conspiring to pay and paying more than US$1 million in bribes to Ghanaian officials in connection with the power plant transaction.

+The case has been cited by the OSP as an example of international cooperation in the investigation and prosecution of cross-border corruption, with the Office's assistance to U.S. authorities occurring through mutual legal assistance.